 There is usually a lock-in period for promoters and other insiders and once the relevant timeframe passes, insider selling may cause havoc in stock prices.
 IPO investors, especially the small retail investors, may not be ready for such volatility.

 Promoters are usually required to offer 20% of the company’s post-offer equity share capital for a lock-in for a period of 3 years from the date of allotment.

 In addition to this, the entire pre-offer capital of the company in question is locked-in for a period of 1 year from allotment.

-Most IPO issuers nowadays rope in anchor investors which also have a lock-in of 30 days from the date of allotment.
+Most IPO issuers nowadays rope-in anchor investors who also have a lock-in of 30 days from the date of allotment.
 This is the reason we pay special attention to the 6 week timeframe in our IPO performance reports as most of the selling pressure from anchor investors gets over in 6 weeks.